Last updated: June 15, 2026

 Food banks, pantries, and emergency meals

 Food banks and pantries can help while you are waiting for SNAP, after SNAP runs low, or during a gap between jobs.
 A food bank is usually the larger warehouse or network.
 A food pantry is where families pick up food.
-Some areas also have mobile pantries, school pantries, church food closets, soup kitchens, senior boxes, and home delivery for people who cannot travel.
+Some areas also have mobile pantries, school pantries, church food closets, soup kitchens, and home delivery for people who cannot travel.

-USDA’s TEFAP program helps states provide emergency food at no cost through food banks and local agencies.
-Local rules can vary.
 A pantry may ask for your ZIP code, household size, ID, or a short form.
-If you do not have one of those documents, ask if they can still serve you today.
+If you do not have a document, ask if they can still serve you today.
+If you need rides to a pantry or store, our transportation guide may help with local options.

-Food help for children
+Food help for babies and children

 | Program | What it may help with | Where to ask |